Minimum Wage: Sri Lanka's minimum wage has increased as follows for all workers in any industry or service: 27,000 LKR per month.

 Income tax in Sri Lanka is determined based on progressive rates, with various additional factors influencing the overall rates, including household status and the number of children.

-As per the Minimum Retirement Age of Workers Act in Sri Lanka, the retirement age is set at 60 years.
+As per the Minimum Retirement Age of Workers Act No. 28 of 2021 in Sri Lanka, the retirement age is set at 60 years.
 The old-age pension is managed through a Provident Fund and Trust Fund system.
 The employer contributes 12% of the monthly payroll to the Provident Fund and 3% of the monthly payroll to the Trust Fund.

 Running payroll in Sri Lanka is complex, especially when you're hiring without a local entity.
 Local laws determine everything from tax withholdings and reporting deadlines to benefit contributions and currency requirements.
 Missteps can lead to fines, payment delays, or unhappy employees.
 An Employer of Record takes this burden off your plate by handling the full payroll process.
 Acting as the legal employer, the EOR ensures you remain compliant with all payroll-related obligations, while still allowing you to manage your team’s day-to-day work and performance.